Reinforcement and Why It Is Important for ABA Therapy

 Reinforcement is used in ABA by repeating positive responses to desired behaviors until the child associates the action with the reward.
 A specific plan and a controlled environment are often critical in this effort.

 There are innumerable opportunities for positive reinforcement of desirable actions in everyday life — many societal structures are based on action-reward systems.
 Examples range from being applauded after a performance to receiving a paycheck at the end of the month.
 Systematic ABA therapy aims to isolate behaviors that, when rewarded in a specific way, will lead to desirable outcomes.

-For this reason, ABA treatment centers are designed as highly controlled environments.
-Unlike relatively chaotic parks, schools, homes and shops, a treatment center actively limits possible stimuli.
+For this reason, ABA treatment centers are designed as highly controlled environments that are conducive to positive reinforcement ABA therapy.
+Unlike relatively chaotic parks, schools, homes, and shops, a treatment center actively limits possible stimuli.
 This allows both the therapist and the child to focus on targeted behaviors and their immediate consequences.

 Can I Use Positive Reinforcement at Home?

 Continued, repeated positive reinforcement based on behavior analytics is one of the core practices in ABA.
 With the right guidance and review – and with careful application, this method could be effective at home in reaching a variety of goals for children with autism.

 If you wish to become a major part of your child’s growth and development, we will do our best to design a program that both satisfies these needs and provides the level of treatment necessary to secure your child’s future.
 To learn more about positive reinforcement ABA therapy or to schedule an appointment, please feel free to contact us directly at 1-866-342-8847.